ChingSsuyuan/Chiplet-Based-Modular-Computing-Platform/README.md

 The Chiplet-Based Modular Computing Platform aims to develop a flexible, scalable, and high-performance computing solution utilizing chiplet technology.

 # Sprint 1
 We read the article and confirmed our research direction on chiplet technology.
-We completed the product mission statement, MVP, and user story related to it, and submitted them to Blackboard.
+We completed the product mission statement, MVP, and user story related to it.

 # Sprint 2

 # Sprint 3